 Ensalada Rusa or Russian Salad is a popular dish in Colombia and other Latin American countries.
 I remember eating this delicious potato salad as a side dish to Pernil de Cerdo (Roasted Pork Leg or Ham), at almost every party my family ever had in Colombia.

 My husband hates potato salad, so I never made this one for him before.
 I made it recently for this site and he loved it so much that he asked me to make it again a week later for a family party.
 To my surprise everyone at the party asked for the recipe as they loved it too.
 They all said that it was much different from the potato salads that they are used to eating here in the United States.
 There are a lot of variations of this salad, but I make the one my aunt makes in Colombia and it is delicious.
-Try it, I would love to know what you think of my Russian Salad.
+Try it, I would love to know what you think of my Ensalada Rusa or Russian Salad.

 Ingredients